 Registrations and proposals can only be submitted using the IT-tool SeedBook.
-Project Coordinators who do not have a SeedBook account are invited to register via this link https://seedbook.eitrawmaterials.eu from mid of September 2021 to get access to the tool and commence the proposal submission process.
+Project Coordinators who do not have a SeedBook account are invited to register via this link https://seedbook.eitrawmaterials.eu to get access to the tool and commence the proposal submission process.
 Innovation Hub staff will assist in using the IT tool.

-The DRAFT Proposal must be submitted Tuesday 31 May 2022 at 13.00 CET (Berlin time).
+The DRAFT Proposal must be submitted Wednesday 31 January 2024 at 13.00 CET (Berlin time).

-The FINAL proposals must be submitted by Wednesday 14 September 2022 at 13.00 CET (Berlin time).
+The FINAL proposals must be submitted by Wednesday 29 May 2024 at 13.00 CET (Berlin time).